-As required by Section 404 of the Sarbanes-Oxley Act of 2002 and related rules as promulgated by the Securities and Exchange Commission, our management including our Chief Executive Officer and Chief Financial Officer assessed the effectiveness of internal control over financial reporting as of December 31, 2021 using the criteria set forth in the report "Internal Control-Integrated Framework (2013)" published by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on this evaluation, the management concluded that our internal control over financial reporting was effective as of December 31, 2021.
-Our management has excluded Wuhan Miracle from our assessment of internal control over financial reporting as of December 31, 2021 because it was acquired by us in a business combination during 2021.
-The total assets and total revenues of Wuhan Miracle excluded from our assessment represented 15% and 7%, respectively, of the related consolidated financial statement amounts as of and for the year ended December 31, 2021.
-Because of its inherent limitations, internal control over financial reporting may not prevent or detect all potential misstatements.
+As required by Section 404 of the Sarbanes-Oxley Act of 2002 and related rules as promulgated by the Securities and Exchange Commission, our management including our Chief Executive Officer and interim Chief Financial Officer assessed the effectiveness of internal control over financial reporting as of December 31, 2022 using the criteria set forth in the report "Internal Control-Integrated Framework (2013)" published by the Committee of Sponsoring Organizations of the Treadway Commission.
+Based on this evaluation, the management concluded that our internal control over financial reporting may not prevent or detect all potential misstatements.
 Also, projections of any evaluation of effectiveness to future periods are subject to the risks that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.